babelouest/taliesin/doc/API.md

-  "nb_client": integer, number of clients currently listening to the stream "last_seen": integer, date in epoch format when the stream was used last, for jukebox streams only "stored_playlist": string, name of the playlist the stream is based on, optional }
+  "nb_client": integer, number of clients currently listening to the stream "last_seen": integer, date in epoch format when the stream was used last, for jukebox streams only "stored_playlist": string, name of the playlist the stream is based on, optional
+	clients: [ Array of clients
+		{
+			"ip_address": string, ip address of the client "user_agent": string, user agent of the client
+		}
+	]
+}
 ```